Pinsetter: AMF pinspotters

-Brunswick A series pinsetters
+Brunswick A series

 The Brunswick Model A, dating from 1956, as well as the developed A2 (1962) and the JetBack (1965) versions of it, work as follows.

 When an A series pinsetter starts the reset process, balls and pins are pushed off the end of the lane by the rake or sweep onto a shaker board in place of the AMF-variety carpet belt.
-This "shaker board" transfers the ball and pins to the back of the pit, behind the lane's pindeck.
+This "shaker board" transfers the ball and pins to the back of the pit, behind the lane's pin deck.
 Two rotating wheels, at the backside of the unit, are situated with their common axis along the bowling lane.
 The ball-lift wheel is the front most wheel and has a continuous smooth surface with cork strips adhered to grip and push the ball onto the lift rods.
 Pins fall rearwards through the unit into the pin wheel, which capture the pins and sends them up to the pin elevator, similar to the AMF unit's design.

 When a ball rolls onto the ball-lift wheel, friction from the cork strips lifts the ball up onto the two lift rods that are covered with a rubber material.
 When the ball is between the lift rods and the ball wheel it is rolled upward and is dropped onto a metal track that leads the ball to an acceleration belt.
 The acceleration belt pushes the ball at a fast speed underneath the lanes until the ball is pushed upward by two wheels located at the head of the ball return track, where it is delivered back to the bowlers.